quoll/608_ERModels/README.md

 # 608_ERModels
 This project implements the design for HW2 for CMSC 608.

+Rendered pages for this project are available at [https://quoll.github.io/608_ERModels/](https://quoll.github.io/608_ERModels/).

 ## Report
 The submissible report is in the file [`report.html`](https://quoll.github.io/608_ERModels/report.html).
 This was build from the `report.qmd` file using [Quarto](https://quarto.org/).